adriaanbx/DecathlonWebshop/README.md

 2. Create a local sql server database named "DecathlonWebshop" and modify the connection string in the appsettings.json file.
 3. Update the previous created database with the "update-database" command in the package manager console.
 This will update the database using the migration files.
    Basic data is already seeded into the database for a working application.
-4. The webshop is equiped with Google External Authentication.
+4. The webshop is equipped with Google External Authentication.
 Therefore the ClientId and ClientSecret have to be added in the User Secrets file.
    To avoid this step, lines 64-68 can be commented out in the Startup.cs file.
 5. Run the project